 Audience: Help desk and IT workers

 Online courses can become quite dull.
-Some courses I review follow the dreaded "read, write, repeat" model (they only ask students to read, then write a paper or write a discussion post).
-There are more creative ways to ask our students to show their learning.
+Some courses follow the dreaded "read, write, repeat" model (they only ask students to read, then write a paper or write a discussion post).
+There are more creative ways to ask learners to demonstrate their understanding of a concept.

 I designed this infographic in Canva.
 Not only does it introduce someone to Virginia Woolf and a few of her most notable novels, it is also an example of an assignment that can be used in an online class.

 Rather than ask learners to write yet another paper, why not ask them to design an infographic?
-This kind of assignment also uses higher-order Bloom's verbs, asking students to adapt their learning by creating a learning aid.
+This kind of assignment also uses higher-order Bloom's verbs, asking learners to adapt their learning by creating a visual aid.

 Audience: Any learner!